QGEP/qgepqwat2ili/README.md

   --recreate_schema     drops schema and reruns ili2pg importschema (default: False) --skip_validation     skips running ilivalidator on input/output xtf (required to import invalid files, invalid outputs are still generated)
                         (default: False)
-  --skip_hydraulics     if provided, exports will skip hydraulischer_strang and hydraulischer_node classes (default: False) --pgservice PGSERVICE
+  --include_hydraulics  if provided, exports will include hydraulischer_strang and hydraulischer_node classes (these are currently likely to make the export invalid due to issues with the current ili model) (default: False)
+  --pgservice PGSERVICE
                         name of the pgservice to use to connect to the database (default: qwat) --log                 saves a log file next to the input/output file (default: False)